 Right now is a great opportunity to turn your garden into a diet program over the following months.
-Even if you’ve never grown anything other than a brown spider plant in a dorm room, there are still a number of great easy options for you to be able to choose to help you to get the exercise and motivation to eat healthy throughout the summer and into the fall.
+Even if you’ve never grown anything other than a browned spider plant in a dorm room, there are still a number of great easy options for you to be able to choose to help you to get the exercise and motivation to eat healthy throughout the summer and into the fall.
 The key is to make the right choices.
 A veggie garden is a wonderful way to help you do just that.

 Starting an edible veggie garden can seem like a lot of work, but the majority of the effort is done at the beginning – when you have the largest amount of motivation – and then it is simply a matter of simple regular maintenance and harvesting your veggies that will taste far better than what you will buy at the grocery store – or even at the farmer’s market – and that will be far higher in nutrients, as well.